 The IRS has an online system for getting a transcript:

 To register and use this service, you will need:

-- Your Social Security Number (SSN), date of birth, filing status and mailing address from latest tax return;
+- Your Social Security Number (SSN), date of birth, filing status and mailing address from the latest tax return;

 - Access to your email account;

 - Your personal account number from a credit card, mortgage, home equity loan, home equity line of credit or car loan; and

 - A mobile phone account in your name.

 Upon successful registration, you will be given the option to use Get Transcript Online tool.
 The system will ask you the reason you need a transcript to help determine which type of transcript might be best.